 The minor in Inequality Studies exposes students to inequality through a breadth of approaches, methods, and topics while allowing them to tailor the program to their particular interests.
 The minor may be completed with any major.

 Since the program's inception in 2003, 486 undergraduates from five of Cornell's colleges have earned the Minor in Inequality Studies.

 Interested students should complete this enrollment form as soon as they intend to minor in Inequality Studies.

-See the Fall 2014 courses that satisfy the minor's requirements.
+See the Spring 2015 courses that satisfy the minor's requirements.

 This course is the primary requirement for completion of the Minor in Inequality Studies and is offered each fall.